mika-n/NGPCarMenu/ReadMe.md

 ## BTB replay support

 RBRRX/BTB replay support in NGPCarMenu plugin requires replay metadata files next to the actual RPL replay file in rbr\Replays folder.
+NGPCarMenu plugin creates this metadata file automatically when a new replay is saved in RBR.
 The replay metadata file links the replay to a specific BTB track name (as shown in RBRRX/BTB stages menu list and defined in a BTB map specific track.ini Name option):
-Sample of Replays\myReplayfileName.ini file (there should be the normal myReplayfileName.rpl file also):
+Sample of Replays\myReplayfileName.ini file (replays folder should have the normal myReplayfileName.rpl file also):
   - [Replay]
   - Type=BTB
   - Name=RallyeMonteCarlo2013